Court Rules

 Page or Word LimitMandatory

-Memoranda of law limited to 20 pages; reply memoranda to 8 pages.
+Opening and opposition memoranda limited to 20 pages; reply memoranda limited to 8 pages.

 Format RequirementMandatory

-Memoranda must comply with Local Rule 11.1(b) for formatting.
+Memoranda must comply with Local Civil Rule 11.1(b) on typeface, margins, and spacing.

 All memoranda of law shall comply with Local Rule Civil Rule 11.1(b) regarding typeface, margins and spacing.